 Vinoteka old cellar

-One of the main attraction at the castle is the Vinoteka, the largest cooperative cellar in Slovenia.
+One of the main attractions at the castle is the Vinoteka, the largest cooperative cellar in Slovenia.

 There you can taste and purchase wines in a nice setting.